Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Shell crossing structure

+with $e > 0$.
 This fitting form, also used for each coordinate of the positions and velocities in Fig.~\ref{fig: phase precollapse} below, does not necessarily represent the sole choice for approximating the $n$ dependence of collapse time, but using the exponential of a power-law might be the only way to match the convergence speed of LPT at large $n$, when considering quantities computed at collapse time $a_{\rm sc}^{(n)}$ of each respective order.
-Note importantly that this property is not incompatible with the findings of RH21, who examined LPT convergence term by term in the slightly different context of a Gaussian random field in a periodic box.
-In RH21, convergence is studied in terms of the L2 norm of the coefficients of the displacement field at each order in the perturbation series, for a given time $a$, while we consider the sequence of shell-crossing times $a_{\rm sc}^{(n)}$, which is fundamentally different.
-Yet it would be interesting to relate equation (\ref{eq:fitting}) to the findings of RH21 which suggest the existence of a power-law pole in the perturbation series.
+Equation (\ref{eq:fitting}) also implies $a_{\rm sc}^{(n)}-a_{\rm sc}^{(n-1)} \sim \exp(-|d|\, n^e)$ when $n \gg 1$, which might, at first sight, seem incompatible with the findings of RH21, who examined the LPT series in the slightly different context of a Gaussian random field in a periodic box.
+RH21 concluded from their analyses that convergence speed was asymptotically compatible with a power-law times an exponential of $n$.
+This would naively correspond to $a_{\rm sc}^{(n)}-a_{\rm sc}^{(n-1)} \sim n^{\kappa} \exp(-\eta\, n)$, i.e. $e=1$, while our measurements suggest values of $e$ different from unity, ranging from e.g. $e \sim 0.003$ (SYM-3SIN) to $e \sim 0.8$ (Q1D-3SIN) for fitting $a_{\rm sc}^{(n)}$ and from e.g. $e \sim 0.6 \mbox{--} 0.7$ (SYM-3SIN) to $e \sim 1.3 \mbox{--} 1.5$ (Q1D-3SIN) for fitting the Eulerian position.
+However, in RH21, the LPT series is studied in terms of the Taylor coefficients of the displacement field expanded as a function of the linear growing mode $D_+$, while we consider the sequence of shell-crossing times $a_{\rm sc}^{(n)}$, or equivalently $D_+^{(n)}$.
+This additional $n$ dependence introduced in the time variable fundamentally changes the nature of the LPT series as a function of $n$, which makes a direct comparison of equation (\ref{eq:fitting}) to the findings of RH21 inappropriate.
+Yet, it would be interesting to investigate the convergence properties of our systems seeded with sine waves using the approach of RH21.

 One important thing to note is that convergence of collapse time with order is rather slow, except in the quasi-1D case, which still requires at least third order for reaching a $\sim$percent level of accuracy for approximate convergence, while much higher order is required for other configurations, especially the 3D axial-symmetric case, $\bm{\epsilon}_{\rm 3D}=(1,1)$, for which convergence does not seem to be achieved even at 10th order.
 Fig.~\ref{fig: shell-crossing time} thus demonstrates that low-order perturbation theory cannot be used to estimate accurately collapse times (see also STC18, in particular, Fig.~2 of this article, and RH21).